Heart And Hypertension Conditions At The Workplace

 Connecticut's Heart and Hypertension Act was enacted in 1977.
 The act was specifically established to protect police officers and firefighters who develop heart conditions or hypertension (high blood pressure) throughout the course of their jobs.
 Police officers and firefighters can obtain compensation in addition to regular workers' compensation benefits.

 Are you a police officer or firefighter with a job-related heart condition or hypertension?
+We can help you.
 Talk to The Law Office of George H. Romania, LLC, to learn more.
 To schedule your free initial consultation, call us at 888-350-3891 or contact a New Haven County workers' compensation lawyer online.

-If you have high blood pressure, had a heart attack or have another type of health problem associated with the heart and are a police officer or firefighter, it is presumed that you will be covered under not just workers' compensation laws but the Heart and Hypertension Act.
+If you have high blood pressure, had a heart attack or have another type of health problem associated with the heart and are a police officer or firefighter, it is presumed that you will be covered under not just workers' compensation laws but the Heart and Hypertension Act as well.

 If you or a family member is a police officer or firefighter with a heart condition or hypertension, contact our law office in Hamden, Connecticut, to schedule your free initial consultation.
 We can be reached at 888-350-3891.